-For replay methods, we limit the number of examples that can be stored in the buffer to fit within a memory budget that is fixed across all methods.
-We ignore this constraint for weight regularization approaches.
-To calculate the maximum number of training examples we can store in the replay buffer for each experiment, we first set the number of examples $n_r$ that raw-image replay methods such as iCARL may store, then calculate how many examples ($n$) CRUMB can fit into the same amount of computer memory by the following formula:
+For replay-based baseline methods (iCARL, REMIND, etc), we limit the number of examples that can be stored in the buffer to fit within a memory budget that is fixed across all methods (see details in supplementary Section S5).
+Aside from $n_x$ and the training batch size (which is smaller for video datasets), CRUMB uses the same hyperparameters for all datasets, including $n$, $d$, $\alpha$, $\beta$, learning rate, and initialization and pretraining protocols.

-Where $w_i$ and $h_i$ are raw image width and height respectively ($224 \times 224$ for our experiments), the codebook matrix has dimensions $b \times d$, and the feature map has dimensions $s \times w \times h$.
-The numerator corresponds to the number of 8-bit RGB values needed to store one image (minus a discounting factor for the number of values in the memory blocks themselves), and the denominator corresponds to the number of 8-bit integer indices required to encode one feature map.
-Concretely, the memory budgets are 2.2 MB on CORe50, Toybox, and iLab, 14.3 MB on CIFAR100, and 1.44 GB on ImageNet based on the number of 8-bit integers each method stores per training example.

-For direct comparisons in our main results, we applied both CRUMB and REMIND to the SqueezeNet network architecture \cite{iandola2016squeezenet}.
-To calculate $n$ for REMIND, we multiplied the compression ratio provided by the REMIND paper (959,665 feature maps/10,000 raw images) by the ratio of values in one feature map from ResNet18 (used in the REMIND paper, $512 \times 7 \times 7$) to those in one feature map from SqueezeNet ($512 \times 13 \times 13$) \cite{hayes2020remind}.
-We then multiplied the resulting ratio of 278,246 feature maps/10,000 raw images by $n_r$ to obtain the corresponding $n$ for each dataset.